srikanthbpai/srikanthbpai.github.io/_teaching/Real Analysis 24.md

 ## Course Objectives

-One of the aims of this course is to teach the art of rigorous mathematical thinking and proof writing to economics undergraduates.
-The other aim is to familiarise our undergraduates with theoretical foundations of calculus.
+One aim of this course is to teach economics undergraduates the art of rigorous mathematical thinking and proof writing.
+The other aim is to familiarise our undergraduates with the theoretical foundations of calculus.

-Contents of the course serve as a foundation for arguments in statistics, and time series which usually involve asymptotics (think of law of large numbers, central limit theorem or proving covariance stationarity of MA($\infty$) processes).
+Contents of the course serve as a foundation for arguments in statistics, and time series, which usually involve asymptotics (think of the law of large numbers, central limit theorem or proving covariance stationarity of MA($\infty$) processes.
 Since the course is taught along with a [Time Series course](({{ site.url }}/_teaching/Time_Series_Analysis_24) (which follows Hamilton's rigorous text), some exercises in this course will involve rigorously proving theorems about time series.

 ## Syllabus

 Principle of Mathematical induction, Introduction to logic and proofs.

 Sets and relations, Finite, Countable, Uncountable sets.

-Least Upper Bound axiom and Archimedean property,

-Topology of metric spaces: Open and Closed sets, Compactness, Connectedness.
+Least Upper Bound axiom and Archimedean property, Topology of metric spaces: Open and Closed sets, Compactness, Connectedness.
 Sequences, Bolzano-Weierstrass theorem, Cauchy completeness, Series and their convergence criteria.

 ## Assignments